 Recent Reclassification Examples & Costs

 In recent years, both Maple Ridge (September 2014) and West Kelowna (January 2015) have successfully reclassified and renamed themselves from a District Municipality to a City.
-Both of these municipalities cited their reclassification costs at $3,000, noting expenses were kept minimal (mostly staff time and advertising) by using the Alternative Approval Process to obtain elector approval, rather than a referendum.
+These municipalities cited their reclassification costs at $3,000, noting expenses were kept minimal (mostly staff time and advertising) by using the Alternative Approval Process to obtain elector approval, rather than a referendum.
 To save unnecessary costs related to their classification and City name change, both Maple Ridge and West Kelowna also adopted a phased-in approach of updating their stationery as supplies diminish and require replenishment.

 Similar to Maple Ridge and West Kelowna, Delta's budget strategy is focused on minimizing costs and the timeframe associated with seeking to change its classification and name; a process estimated to cost Delta a total of $5,000.
 In terms of updating Delta’s signage and stationery, much of Delta’s bulrush branding does not include or state "the Corporation of", and instead simply indicates “Delta”, which also helps towards cost savings for this project.
 For instance, most of Delta’s parks and facilities signage along with vehicle fleet branding do not require updates, as these items are already advertised with the Delta bulrush brand.